m4yc3x/photovotes/README.md

 ### 3. Environment Variables

 Create a `.env.production` file with the necessary environment variables:
 ```bash
 cp .env.local .env.production
 ```

-Edit the `.env.production` file to reflect production settings, such as production database URLs, JWT secrets, and API URLs.
+Edit the `.env.production` file to reflect production settings, such as production database URLs, passwords, and API URLs.

 ### 4. Install Dependencies and Build

 Install the dependencies and build the application:
 ```bash
 npm install
 npm run build